Calebio/Calebio.github.io/_posts/2022-06-17-Load-Balancer.md

 ### Health Checks.

 All AWS load balancers can be configured with health checks.
 Health checks periodically sends request to load balancers registered instances to test their status, the status of a healthy load balancer is `In Service` and status of an unhealthy load balancer is `Out of Service`.
 A health check stops sending request to a load balancer when the status returns `Out of Service`.

+**These notes were taken on A Cloud Guru and the Best practices from AWS Docs**